laurencetaylor/enviro-monitor-backend/README.md

 }
 ````
 8. Start nginx with `sudo systemctl start nginx`, or if already running `sudo systemctl restart nginx`
-9. Visit your Raspberry Pi's IP address at the `/readings` endpoint to view your data.
-Set a `limit` query string to pull a certain number of readings from the database.
-To find your devices IP address you could use `arp -a` or similar
+9. Visit your Raspberry Pi's IP address at the `/readings` endpoint to view your data

 ## API Schema